Disclaimer for Shirley's Wellness Cafe

 And we were right: after about 2 days, Gruba got back strength again.
 Tumour started to suppurate, secreted brownish, clod-like excretion.
 Skin around the tumour lost hair.
 After 2 weeks, vet observed disappearing of skin diffused tumour but the tumour's core was visible.
 After another 2-3 weeks another vet examination revealed that the tumours core is not visible but can be detectable, yet with difficulty because it was ca 1,5 cm in diameter and hidden deep in the abdomen.

-And we were right: after about 2 days, Gruba got back strenght again.
-Tumour started to suppurate, secreted brownish, clod-like excretion.
-Skin around the tumour lost hair.
-After 2 weeks, vet observed disappearing of skin diffused tumour but the tumour's core was visible.
+And we were right: after about 2 days, Gruba got back strength again.
+Tumor started to suppurate, secreted brownish, clod-like excretion.
+Skin around the tumor lost hair.
+After 2 weeks, vet observed disappearing of skin diffused tumour but the tumor's core was visible.
 After another 2-3 weeks another vet examination revealed that the tumours core is not visible but can be detectable, yet with difficulty because it was ca 1,5 cm in diameter and hidden deep in the abdomen.

 The Pet Skunk